-- consider the time of day and if this changes our priority with our customers - wait if the customer takes a little longer to come to the door under our knock and wait service - read the meter up to four times a year, on request of the customer - offer to redirect bills to a carer, family member or friend, if required.
-We can also withdraw the water and/or sewerage charges if an unmetered property is unoccupied but furnished - provide help with bills and debt if required - give advice on water and energy saving - deliver free bottled water during emergencies or planned work if the customer informs us that they have mobility issues.
+- consider the time of day and if this changes our priority with our customers - offer to redirect bills to a carer, family member or friend, if required.
+We can also withdraw the water and/or sewerage charges if an unmetered property is unoccupied but furnished - provide help with bills and debt if required - give advice on water and energy saving.